April 6 2021

-Hailing from The Ganaraska Forest in southern Ontario, horse trainer turned singer/songwriter, Kate Boothman, emerges with her forthcoming sophomore record, My Next Mistake this fall.
+Hailing from The Ganaraska Forest in southern Ontario, horse trainer turned singer/songwriter, Kate Boothman, emerges with her sophomore record, My Next Mistake, on April 6, 2021.

 “My Next Mistake gathers the reins after a series of stumbles.
 Forever knowing that you’re bound for glory, but never sure if you’ll get there on time.”

-Recorded at producer, Thomas Knox D’Arcy’s, Taurus Recording, over 2 snowy weeks in January, 2019, Kate and Thom made what they referred to in the studio as a “massage rock” record.
+Recorded at producer, Thomas Knox D’Arcy’s, Taurus Recording, in North Toronto over 2 snowy weeks in January, 2019, Kate and Thom made what they referred to in the studio as a “massage rock” record.
 “My Next Mistake is a really relaxing record about sex, drugs and rock’n’roll.”

 Writing as they went, Kate and Thom’s life-long friendship enabled them to tuck into their shadows.
 This provided them with instant fodder for the moody narrative that Kate delivers as part prayer, part animal, and entirely her own.